About Community West Credit Union

 Started in 2007

 Community West Credit Union understands the value of higher education and how it helps prepare younger generations to serve their communities, as well as the difficulties many students face in addressing the high cost of tuition and other related expenses.
-Community West awards the Vern Hyde Scholarship to four area students* each year to encourage young adults to pursue their educational goals.
-Two awards are granted to high school seniors entering college for the first time during the fall semester; a third award is offered to a high school senior attending a trade program after graduation, and a fourth award is offered to a returning college student.
+Community West awards the Vern Hyde Scholarship to four area students* each year to encourage young adults to pursue their educational goals: two scholarships to current high school seniors starting college in the fall, one to a current college student, and one to an individual planning to attend or currently attending a trade program.

 The scholarship recognizes students who have demonstrated exceptional leadership skills, volunteer efforts, and community involvement.
 Scholarship funds may be used to offset the cost of tuition or textbooks, and all eligible students are encouraged to apply.